Arrested for Domestic Violence? You Need a Strong Defense.

 Even if the case is not about domestic violence assault in the classic sense, the prosecutor will still try to label the defendant as a batterer.
 In reality, most of us know that life is just not that simple.
 While a prosecutor may hold on to certain beliefs, an experienced domestic violence attorney will demonstrate to the jury that the prosecutor has a weak case, or no case at all.

 You need an experienced Seattle domestic violence defense attorney who can level the playing field and protect your rights against unfair criminal charges and orders of protection.
-The Law Office of Steve Karimi has a record of successes in domestic violence defense.
-Call our offices at 206-621-8777 or our 24-hour help line at 206-660-6200 for immediate assistance.
+The Law Office of Steve Karimi has an extensive background and record of success in domestic violence defense in Seattle, Bellevue, Kirkland and the Puget Sound Region.
+Call our offices at 206-660-6200 for immediate assistance.
 You can also e-mail us now for answers to your important questions or to schedule an appointment for a free and completely confidential consultation.